appfoundry/android-nfc-lib/Readme.md

     * This enables Android Beam
     * Provides a default implementation with a standard text

-* If you did not opt for extending, then you can take a look at the [official docs], or the source code.
+* If you did not opt for extending, take a look at the [official docs], or the source code.

 [Reading]:ReadUtility.md
 [NFC Forum]:http://members.nfc-forum.org/specs/